Maikel Garcia Player Props: Royals vs. Tigers

-The Kansas City Royals, including Maikel Garcia (.189 batting average in his past 10 games), take on starting pitcher Matt Manning and the Detroit Tigers at Kauffman Stadium, Monday at 8:10 PM ET.
+The Kansas City Royals, including Maikel Garcia (.297 slugging percentage in past 10 games, including no home run), battle starting pitcher Tarik Skubal and the Detroit Tigers at Kauffman Stadium, Tuesday at 8:10 PM ET.

 Maikel Garcia Game Info & Props vs. the Tigers